Em1l1/Learning/Descripciones-y-comparativos/README.md

 **Describing People**

-Example
+**Example 1**

 1. I don’t like driving.
 The streets are full of **rude/impatient** drivers.
 2. Everyone likes Anna.
 She is so **friendly.**
 3. You will do great in the test.
 You are very **intelligent**.
 4. Don’t be so **pesimist**, you will be fine.
-5. You don’t need to be** rude/mean**.
+5. You don’t need to be **rude/mean**.
 You can tell me that in a nice way.

+**Example 2**

+My neightbours are really rude and pessimistic, they don’t respect to anyone, and I prefer not to say anything more about them… I’ll go to other apartament in the next month, is better to be in a possitive place with optimistic people who help you improve to be better every day.

+**Example 3**

+There are different kind of people in my neighborhood .
+Ones are really charming and helpful , when I needed something they help me kindly with a big smile , others are mean , they are rude and noisy because all the time are making parties without thinking that everybody has to work on Mondays.

 - [describing-people-worksheet.docx](https://drive.google.com/file/d/1dLKeAdiEXxIZNNADN9igftsrjy-gRNEi/view?usp=sharing)